anBertoli/simple-strings/docs/api.md

 ```

 ### ss_new_from_raw_len
-Build a new string copying the provided `init` string of length `len` (the length argument
+Build a new string copying the provided `init` C string of length `len` (the length argument
 doesn't include the null terminator).
 If the length of the initial string is greater than the
 provided `len`, the exceeding bytes are discarded.
 The caller is responsible for providing
 valid values for the arguments.
-If the `init` string is NULL a new empty ss string is built.
+If the `init` string is NULL a new empty ss string is returned.
 The new ss string is heap allocated and a pointer to it is returned.
 The function is basically
 a shorthand for `ss_new_raw_len_cap(init, len, len)`.
 The string must be freed after use with
 the provided `ss_free` function.

 The returned string has length `len`, but additional `len` bytes are allocated.
 This overallocation
-is useful because it's reduces the probability of future reallocations when the string is
+is often useful because it's reduces the probability of future reallocations when the string is
 manipulated.

 Returns the newly generated string or NULL if the allocation fails.